22940dev/hugo-frameview/content/likes.md

 > Happiness is the absence of striving for happiness.

+> Forgive others not because they deserve forgiveness, but because you deserve peace.

 > The reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else’s highlight reel.

 > A language isn't something you learn so much as something you join.